 The battleship turret was designed by the Metal Factory in 1909 and was based on the modernized mountings for the 12"/40 (30.5 cm) gun used on the Andrey Pervozvanny class battleships.

-The battleships armed with these guns were known for their excellent shooting during World War I. During her engagement with the German/Turkish battlecruiser Goeben/Yavuz on 8 January 1916, Imperatritsa Maria, firing into the sun at a range of about 20,000 meters, landed her first three salvos at 500, 100 and 50 meters short of the Turkish ship.
+The battleships armed with these guns were known for their excellent shooting during World War I. During her engagement with the German/Turkish battlecruiser Goeben/Yavuz on 8 January 1916, Imperatrica Ekaterina II (which the Germans incorrectly identified as sister-ship Imperatritsa Maria), firing into the sun at a range of about 20,000 meters, landed her first three salvos at 500, 100 and 50 meters short of the Turkish ship.
 As this distance was outside of her range, Yavuz was forced to run for home, pursued by the Russian dreadnought.
-Yavuz's commander, Captain Richard Ackermann, later reported that "Imperatritsa Maria can run and shoot."
-On 4 April 1916, Imperatritsa Maria's sister-ship Ekaterina II straddled and then knocked the stem off the German/Turkish light cruiser Breslau/Midilli at about 21,000 meters.
+Yavuz's commander, Captain Richard Ackermann, later reported that "Imperatritsa Maria [sic] can run and shoot."
+On 4 April 1916, Imperatrica Ekaterina II straddled and then knocked the stem off the German/Turkish light cruiser Breslau/Midilli at about 21,000 meters.

 The guns on the battleship Imperator Alexandr III served under several flags.
-Imperator Alexandr III was taken over by the Soviets and renamed Volya ("Freedom") on 29 April 1917.
-In May 1918 she was captured by the Germans at Sevastopol and commissioned in the German Navy on 15 October 1918.
-After the German surrender, the ship was taken over by the British who subsequently moved her to Izmir, Turkey.
+She was first taken over by the Soviets and renamed Volya ("Freedom") on 29 April 1917.
+In May 1918 she was captured by the Germans at Sevastopol and then commissioned in the German Navy on 15 October 1918, retaining the name Volya.
+After the German surrender a short time later, the ship was taken over by the British who subsequently moved her to Izmir, Turkey.
 On 17th October 1919, she came under White Russian control and renamed General Alekseyev.
 With the defeat of the White Russians, she was interned by the French at Bizerta, Tunis.
 After the Soviets refused the French offer to return her to their control in 1924, she was subsequently scrapped at Bizerta during the 1930s and her guns then used in coastal batteries to defend that port.

 In the early part of World War II, France decided to transfer the 12 guns to Finland and Norway and three cargo ships were dispatched from Tunis to those nations.
 The two ships bound for Finland arrived safely and their eight guns were used for coastal batteries and railroad guns.
 But the Norwegian steamship Nina with her cargo of four guns was captured by the Germans in 1940 during the fighting in Norway.
 The Germans moved these guns back south and installed them as part of their Atlantic Wall defenses at Le Frie Baton, Guernsey Island, where they were known as Battery Nina (later renamed Battery Mirus after Kapitän zur See Rolf Mirus, killed in November 1941 near Guernsey Island).
 This battery was active between late 1942 and 1945 and survived the war, with the guns being scrapped sometime later.
 These guns appeared to have been modified to use standard German 30.5 cm (12") projectiles and propellants.
 One of the sources below reports that these guns were derated after reliability problems with these projectiles, but this may be a confusion between the much longer range for the "lightweight" Spr.gr.
 L/3,6 Bdz u.
 Kz (mhb) of about 56,000 yards (51 km) when compared to that for the "normal weight" Psgr.
 L/4,9 (mhb) of about 43,000 yards (39 km).